JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 Anyway, my first memory of the trip was going to some custom sandal shop on West 4th Street near Jones Street.
 Pretty sure it was Allan Block’s famous sandal shop, on West 4th but don’t quote me on that.
 Apparently my sister’s husband wanted to get some leather sandals and my presence sitting around and doing nothing was required for some reason.

-I remember him and his brother were (presumably) high on majijuana or a beer or two and laughing and goofing around in the sandal shop while my sister and I waited like dogs outside of the shop.
+I remember him and his brother were (presumably) high on marijuana or a beer or two and laughing and goofing around in the sandal shop while my sister and I waited like dogs outside of the shop.

 At some point I stood up and literally said I was bored because what was “fun” about just sitting outside of a sandal shop while stoned family members shopped for sandals inside.
 So after some protests and negotiation on my part, my sister agreed to walk me around the block to alleviate my boredom.